fonnesbeck/Bios6301/slides/lecture1_git.md

     git commit -a -m "Added a new function" git push origin master

+    git checkout master
     git pull
     git merge new_feature

 # Presenter Notes

-Git allows individuals to work separately on a project without hindrance, but then be able to merge their work with either the work of others or their own previous work in a logical, streamlined fashion.
+Git allows individuals to work separately, but then be able to merge their work with either the work of others or their own previous work in a logical, streamlined fashion.
 This applies even when the same document (or even the same sections of a document) are being edited by multiple people.

 ---

 Git in Action
 =============

+Git allows you to control and automate how changes are merged

      git log --graph --decorate --abbrev-commit --all --pretty=oneline